cuspuk/ena_submit/README.md

 Sample Accession will be automatically added after Sample Registration.

 **Output:**
-- Receipt XML (stored in the user-defined Results directory)
+- Receipt XML raw_reads_receipt.xml (stored in the user-defined Results directory)

 Detailed information about these input / output files can be found in the [ENA Raw Reads submission documentation](https://ena-docs.readthedocs.io/en/latest/submit/reads/programmatic.html).